Dietrich College Interdisciplinary Majors

 Electives (27 units)

-Majors are required to take 27 units (three courses) from the elective lists below.
-At least one course (9 units) must be taken from Economics (73-xxx) and at least one course (9 units) must be taken from the Carnegie Mellon Institute for Security and Technology (84-xxx).
+Majors are required to take 27 units (usually three courses) from the elective lists below.
+At least 9 units (typically one course) must be taken from Economics (73-xxx) and at least 9 units (typically one course)) must be taken from the Carnegie Mellon Institute for Strategy and Technology (84-xxx).
 Students may complete electives through coursework in the Carnegie Mellon University Washington Semester Program (CMU/WSP).

 Economics Electives